MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/app-groups.md

 ms.date: 03/17/2017
 ---

-# Working with App Groups
+# Working with watchOS App Groups in Xamarin

 An App Group allows different applications (or an